What is a Finance Charge?

-Finance Charge can be termed as a cost of borrowing or cost of credit and is the accrued interest or the fees which have been charged on the approved credit facility; at times there is a flat fee for the charge, however, most of the time it is percentage of the borrowing of extended line of credit.
+Finance Charge can be termed as a cost of borrowing or cost of credit and is the accrued interest or the fees charged on the approved credit facility; at times, there is a flat fee for the charge.
+However, it is the percentage of the borrowing of an extended line of credit most of the time.

-- There is certain regulation to be followed when levying finance charge, most of the nation have laws which limit this charge, having said that there are also countries which do not charge interest at all like Islamic Banking doesn’t have a provision to charge interest on any of the money being lent out.
+There is certain regulation to be followed when levyingLevyingA levy is a lawful process where the debtor's property is seized when the debtor cannot pay the outstanding debts.
+It is different from liens, as a lien is only a claim against a property, whereas a levy is an actual property takeover to fulfill the obligation. finance charges, most of the nations have laws that limit this charge, having said that there are also countries that do not charge interest at all, like Islamic Banking doesn’t have a provision for charging interest on any of the money being lent out.

-- Most of the charges fall under this category and these charges have to be borne by the end consumer or borrower as per the set guidelines by the regulatory authorities.
+- Most of the charges fall under this category, and these charges have to be borne by the end consumer or borrower as per the set guidelines by the regulatory authorities

 Finance Charge Formula = (outstanding amount * interest rate * no of days) / 365

-How to Calculate Finance Charge?
+How to Calculate?

 Calculation of the finance charges for 10 days will be, (350 * 0.20 * 10) / 365 = $ 1.92, so the borrower will have to pay the final amount of $350 + $1.92 = $351.92.

-Let us take an example of Mr Smith who has a mortgage loan $2000 and his monthly EMI is $100 for 20 months which includes 15% interest per annum.
+Let us take an example of Mr. Smith, who has a mortgageMortgageA mortgage loan is an agreement that gives the lender the right to forfeit the mortgaged property or assets in case of failure to repay the borrowed sum and interest. of $2000, and his monthly EMI is $100 for 20 months which includes 15% interest per annum.